SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: '$100 each'
           -
             type: text
             text: ".
 You'll have access to all programming taking place at the Central Bank Center.
+Register by October 3 to guarantee your accessibility accommodation(s), program booklet, swag, and lunch and learn meal ticket.
 Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses:"
       -
         type: bulletList
         content: